kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 The energy flux equator and inter-hemisphere asymmetry of energy input.
 ```

-Bischoff and Schneider (2014) examined the applicability of {eq}`Bichoff_and_Schneidor3` in an idealized GCM (two-stream radiative scheme without cloud and aerosol), where they vary the longwave optical depth (absorbing more/less longwave).
-It is found that {eq}`Bichoff_and_Schneidor3` works well when $\delta$ is small, consistent with the 0th order assumption of Taylor expansion.
+Bischoff and Schneider (2014) explored the validity of {eq}`Bichoff_and_Schneidor3` using an idealized general circulation model (GCM) with a two-stream radiative scheme (excluding clouds and aerosols).
+They varied the longwave optical depth and found that {eq}`Bichoff_and_Schneidor3` holds well when $\delta$ is small, consistent with the 0th order assumption of the Taylor expansion.

 ## What sets the boundary of Hadley cell
-While Held and Hou (1980) provides a dynamical constraint of Hadley cell boundary (inertial stability), Kapikova and Schneider (2024) (Princeton 2024 summer workshop) provided a simple framework for diagnosing the boundary of Hadley cell.
+While Held and Hou (1980) established a dynamical constraint for the Hadley cell boundary based on inertial stability, Kapikova and Schneider (2024) (Princeton 2024 summer workshop) proposed a simplified framework for diagnosing this boundary:

 ```{math}
 :label: Bichoff_and_Schneidor6